DHI/terracotta/docs/concepts.rst

 Why serverless?
 ---------------

-We think that serverless architectures (specifically AWS λ) are a great fit for tile servers:
+We think that serverless architectures (specifically AWS Lambda) are a great fit for tile servers:

 - Many tile servers host highly specialized data that is only used sporadically.
 However, even a single user fires hundreds of concurrent requests.
-AWS λ makes it possible to keep costs low when things are slow while providing the capacity needed for peak times.
+AWS Lambda makes it possible to keep costs low when things are slow while providing the capacity needed for peak times.
 - Concurrency is key to a good user experience, and much more important than single-tile loading times.